arnonbruno/arnonbruno.github.io/README.md

 **AI Engineer and PhD Candidate in Artificial Intelligence**
 Federal University of Paraná, Curitiba, Brazil

-Arnon Bruno V. is a passionate researcher and PhD candidate specializing in **Artificial Intelligence**.
-His work focuses on cutting-edge AI applications, particularly **Neural Networks, Deep Learning**, and **Autonomous Control Systems**.
-Currently, he is developing a **neural network controller** for heavy-duty vehicles' gearboxes using differentiable programming, showcasing his dedication to applying AI to solve practical engineering challenges.
+I'm a passionate researcher and PhD candidate specializing in **Artificial Intelligence**.
+My work focuses on cutting-edge AI applications, particularly **Neural Networks, Deep Learning, AI Agents**, and **Autonomous Control Systems**.
+Currently, I'm developing a **neural network controller** for heavy-duty vehicles' gearboxes using differentiable programming, showcasing my dedication to applying AI to solve practical energy consumption problems.
+I'm a strong believer that we can find optimal ways to make better use of energy.

 ---